AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/README.md

 - [x] Connect labels to MCU
 - [x] Motor output
 - [x] Motor driver IC added
+- [ ] Change the Motor adapter six pins for the encoder
+- [ ] figure out how to connect encoder to the pcb
 ### LIDAR:
 - [x] Add connector for lidar
 - [x] Connect labels to MCU